<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=664141195390209&amp;ev=PageView&amp;noscript=1">

 Developers can use our integrated features alongside the settlement planning layer to build the right kind of homes in the right place, so they won’t have to spend as much money building infrastructure later.
 The government’s planning guidance says that local authorities should consider several factors when considering whether or not to grant planning permission for new homes, including the ability of infrastructure in an area to support new housing and how it will affect neighbouring communities.
 This means that if a developer wants to build a new estate on the outskirts of town, they will need to go through more hoops than if they wanted to build within the settlement boundary.
 This is because many other planning regulations apply outside of settlement boundaries, such as environmental impact assessments and heritage assessments.

-Sign up for a free trial today and explore this feature.
+Sign up for a free demo today and explore this feature.

 Take a look at the new Settlement Boundaries map layer today, as well as the other innovative features within Nimbus Maps.
-If you don’t already have a Nimbus Maps subscription, sign up for a free trial.
+If you don’t already have a Nimbus subscription, sign up for a free demo today.

 Key reads on the Nimbus blog